aninelome/ComputationalPhysics/Project3/README.md

 In error.py we find the error between our numerical simulation and the analytical solution, and plot this.

+testing.cpp contains early tests that were made to ensure that the code worked while it was being written, and may not compile correctly anymore.

 How to build and run the main-functions